Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 > We didn’t know how before.
 The situation with the Guvnurag changed everything.

 I still have misgivings about this.
-If it goes wrong…
+If it goes wrong...

 > Do you want to spend the rest of your life in a prison?